 Appealing visual elements

-According to HubSpot, only 10% of people remember the information they read after three days, but 65% remember that info when it’s paired with an image.
-High-quality photos of your restaurant’s dishes won’t just persuade customers to make a purchase in the moment; they’ll create a lasting memory that keeps them coming back for more.
-(Don’t forget — DoorDash partners are eligible for a free photoshoot to capture professional menu images that put dishes in their most mouthwatering light!)
+In an analysis of menus on the DoorDash App, we found that adding high-quality photos to your DoorDash menu can increase delivery volume by 15%.
+High-quality photos of your restaurant’s dishes won't just persuade customers to make a purchase in the moment; they’ll create a lasting memory that keeps them coming back for more.
+(Don’t forget — DoorDash partners are eligible for a free photoshoot to capture professional menu images that put dishes in their most mouthwatering light.)

 Ease of use

 When your online ordering website is slow and glitchy, customers are likely to raise an eyebrow — or even get impatient enough to leave the page and order elsewhere.
 A non-responsive website has been shown to reduce customer trust and the likelihood that they’ll return, making a well-functioning ordering website even more important.

 Digital engagement analytics company Chartbeat found that the average website visitor spends less than 15 seconds on a page — so your site should make a good impression fast.
 When visitors land on your ordering page, don’t make them hunt for important details like phone numbers, menu prices, and meal ingredients.
 Make ordering as easy as possible to prevent them from getting frustrated and turning elsewhere for their next meal — and convince them to stay for longer than 15 seconds.